-She turned away without another word, and swept from the Hospital Wing, leaving Liam shocked into silence, sitting in his bed.
+She turned away without another word, and swept from the Hospital Wing, leaving Liam, sitting in his bed, shocked into silence.

-[That's all for now!
-We're very close to the end, as you can tell.
-Probably one more batch of chapters will do it.
-As always, thanks for reading!
+[As always, thanks for reading!
 I watch my read counts very carefully.
 I welcome your comments and reviews.
-More news on my Facebook Fan Page!
+Look for news updates on my Facebook Fan Page!
 Fondly, KJ]

 Previous Chapter Next Chapter